karanm645/Sail-Away/README.md

 # Sail Away
-Sail Away is a web-application for logistic companies to track and create items according to the location.
+Sail Away is an inventory tracking web-application for companies to track and create items and assign them to their appropriate locations.

 ### Gems Utilized
 - rspec